sr39/gizmo-debug/scripts/gizmo_documentation.md

 + [VisIt](https://wci.llnl.gov/simulation/computer-codes/visit/) is a popular interactive visualization software package.
 Davide Radice developed a package of VISIT plugins to make GIZMO compatible, for his applications (these may not immediately work for all possible GIZMO outputs, since some contain different fields -- in that case, you may need to modify the plugins appropriately).
 See the "visit" folder (within the "scripts" directory) of the GIZMO source code, to see the README and make files needed for building the appropriate GIZMO plugins.

 For more detailed radiative transfer performed on the simulations, there are many popular tools again.

-Some popular codes like Sedona and RadMC3D require input in a grid form.
++ Full, multi-wavelength radiative transfer: Many popular codes like [SKIRT](https://github.com/SKIRT/SKIRT8) or [SUNRISE](https://bitbucket.org/lutorm/sunrise) will work "out of the box" with GIZMO.
+Some other popular codes like Sedona and RadMC3D require input in a grid form.
 This can be generated via many different visualization codes (e.g. YT), or by custom routines pretty easily (e.g. some of the libraries linked above).
-Other popular codes like [SKIRT](https://github.com/SKIRT/SKIRT8) or [SUNRISE](https://bitbucket.org/lutorm/sunrise) will work "out of the box" with GIZMO.
 I know of at least 15 different radiative transfer codes that have been run on GIZMO outputs within the first year of its existence (for different purposes), so there are many different options depending on the science you want to do.

++ Mock spectra: Various codes exist specifically to generate mock spectra or absorption spectra from the simulations, for example [Trident](http://trident-project.org/) for general line-of-sight ray tracing and absorption-line spectra or [FSFE](https://ascl.net/1710.012) for mock quasar absorption-line spectra in cosmological boxes.

++ Many more specific codes exist, for example [pyXSIM](https://ascl.net/1608.002) is a code designed specifically to generate synthetic X-ray observations, which is compatible with our simulation outputs.

 <a name="faqs-halofinders"></a>
-## Halo-Finding and Sub-Structure Identification (Post-Processing)
+## Halo/Group-Finding and Structure Identification (Post-Processing)

 Many people ask about automated tools for halo-finding or structure identification in the simulations.
 This is a quite large and mature industry onto itself, on which many many papers have been written.
 I'll just note a couple popular codes that people commonly use to process GIZMO outputs: